 Remember to use fixtures that are going to deliver.
 I am still surprised by the excellent performance of some lower cost budget lighting and lamps – and equally how poorly some higher end fittings can behave.
 Vigilance is required.

-Take the headache out of lighting schemes by using our in-house – highly cost effective lighting design services.
-Alternatively take a trip over to the Orange Lighting Design Outlet (here) for a range of fixtures and fittings you can rely upon!
+Take the headache out of lighting schemes by using our in-house – highly cost effective lighting design services and take a look (here) for a taster of the range of fixtures and fittings you can rely upon!